aypayne01/ChatApp/README.md

 Fourth, CD into cloned repo and install dependencies with npm install  <br />
 Fifth, npx expo start, then press i for IOS

+If there are issues with dependencies, delete package-lock.json and redo npm install

 MAKE SURE FIRBASE IS NOT 10.7.2 Known issues with firebase right now <br />
 https://github.com/firebase/firebase-js-sdk/issues/7962 <br />